Proposal: Capability-Native System Monitoring

 cq_overflow, corrupted SQ/CQ recovery, and bounded SQE dispatch, but these facts are not exported as normal metrics.
 ProcessSpawnerandProcessHandle.waitexpose basic child lifecycle observation, but restart policy, health checks, and exported-cap lifecycle are future work.capos-lib::ResourceLedgertracks cap slots, outstanding calls, scratch bytes, and frame grants, but only as local accounting state.- The

 measurefeature adds benchmark-only counters and TSC helpers for controlledmake run-measureboots.
-SystemConfig.logLevelexists in the schema and is printed at boot, but there is no filtering, routing, or retention policy behind it.
+SystemConfig.logLevelexists in the schema and is printed at boot, but there is no filtering, routing, or retention policy behind it.- An

-That means the system has useful raw signals but lacks a capability-shaped monitoring architecture.
+That means the system has useful raw signals and partial audit infrastructure but lacks a unified capability-shaped monitoring architecture with log routing, metrics export, and reader caps for most signal classes.

 Design Principles